Piano Recital: Andrew Tyson

 Andrew Tyson played this with outstanding technical ability, precision, agility, a sparkling firework, especially in the opening section, exhibiting stunning virtuosity throughout.
 He was brilliant, stupendous, but in the case of this music, I would have preferred to hear more of the grotesque and show aspects of its virtuosity.
 Speed isn’t the only criterion here.

 I suspect that in his mind, the artist had pre-assigned an encore: “Le cygne“ (The Swan) from “Le carnaval des animaux” by Camille Saint-Saëns (1835 – 1921), transcribed for the piano by Leopold Godowsky (1870 – 1938).
-This turned out to be a bad choice, most suited to point out the mis-tuned Eb”.
+This turned out to be a bad choice, most suited to expose the mis-tuned Eb”.
 I would have accepted an excuse that the encore is unplayable for reasons of bad tuning.

 Andrew Tyson‘s technical abilities are definitely outstanding.
 However, I think he still needs to learn to listen into the atmospheric (and also humorous) aspects of his repertoire.
 Virtuosity, agility and technical perfection are just the basis.
 He needs to expand on the expression, the imaginative aspects of the music.
 But the foundation and the potential for an excellent career is definitely there!